tddapps/blog/_posts/2016-10-09-my-own-aws-cloudwatch-forwarder-as-an-npm-package.md

 draft: true
 ---

 [AWS Cloudwatch](https://aws.amazon.com/cloudwatch/) is an outstanding monitoring platform.
-It is extremely configurable with support to many log sources and custom alarms based on metrics.
-On top of that AWS Cloudwatch prices are competitive to say the least.
+With competitive prices, it is extremely configurable and extensible.
 Unfortunately, monitoring resources outside of AWS [is not straightforward](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/QuickStartEC2Instance.html).
-To solve this problem I created my own [`AWS Cloudwatch logs forwarder`](https://www.npmjs.com/package/aws-cloudwatch-forwarder) as a non-obtrusive `npm` package.
+To solve this problem I created my own [`Cloudwatch log forwarder`](https://www.npmjs.com/package/aws-cloudwatch-forwarder) as a non-intrusive `npm` package.

-## Existing Cloudwatch log forwarding tools
+## What's wrong with the existing log forwarding tools?

 Amazon provides a [CloudWatch Logs Agent](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AgentReference.html) off the batch.
-This agent must be installed as a service.
+This agent must be installed as a service running on a server.
 While this is easy on EC2 instances, it is impossible to do in shared environments such as [Heroku](https://www.heroku.com/).

-For those whom the forwarder is not good enough.
-Amazon built the [CloudWatch Logs API](http://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/Welcome.html).
-Their development team was nice enough to provide SDKs in several programming languages.
-While these SDKs are relatively simple to use, they still need a fair understanding of the API.
+Fortunately, Amazon built the [CloudWatch Logs API](http://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/Welcome.html) for developers to interact with the system.
+The development team was nice enough to provide SDKs in multiple languages.
+While these SDKs are relatively simple to use, they still require a fair amount of work and understanding of the API.

-Other developers built [their own forwarding tools](https://www.npmjs.com/search?q=cloudwatch) based on the Cloudwatch SDK.
+Other developers built [their own forwarding tools](https://www.npmjs.com/search?q=cloudwatch) based on the Cloudwatch SDKs.
 Unfortunately, they all share the same problem.
-The application code would have to change to explicitly log to Cloudwatch.
+The application code would have to change to **explicitly** log to Cloudwatch.
 Moreover, the majority of the javascript tools can only be used from other javascript applications.

-## Why I built the [`aws-cloudwatch-forwarder`](https://www.npmjs.com/package/aws-cloudwatch-forwarder)
+## Why I built the [`aws-cloudwatch-forwarder`](https://www.npmjs.com/package/aws-cloudwatch-forwarder)?

-- **It can be used outside of AWS**: It will forward logs from anywhere as long as the firewall rules don't block it.
+- **It can be used outside of AWS**:  The [`aws-cloudwatch-forwarder`](https://www.npmjs.com/package/aws-cloudwatch-forwarder) will process logs from anywhere.

 - **It doesn't need an agent installation**: Built as a regular `npm` package, it can be used as a standalone tool such as `echo` or `grep`.
 Yes, you can use it to send your [Heroku](https://www.heroku.com/) logs to [AWS Cloudwatch](https://aws.amazon.com/cloudwatch/).